danesjenovdan/podpri-novicnik/novicnik/README.md

-# novicnik
+# Novičnik

-This template should help get you started developing with Vue 3 in Vite.
+This is a basic 'subscribe to newsletter' Vue component template.

+It sends a POST request to the https://podpri.lb.djnd.si/api/subscribe/ endpoint.

 ## Recommended IDE Setup